 Communicate closely with your coaches as to what races you will be attending.
 What we all must understand is that this time is the most demanding time on coaches and athletes.
 The well-being of our athletes under our direct supervision is our number one priority.
 Everything is this document still applies and you will be expected to act with common sense.
 Parents will be expected to chaperone U14 and younger athletes.
 Athletes will be expected to sign up for races a minimum of 2 weeks prior to the race.
-We have a new procedure to enter races:
+Please refer to the Travel Handbook for more information on signing up for events.